 - The weeks, or even months, are going to fly by so fast it’ll make you dizzy; and

 - There is never a better moment to get the facts than during that first conversation.

 Once you’ve agreed to the date, however, you’re just another item on their already over-crowded agenda.
-It may be harder, later on, to track them down or get information, let along to negotiate terms.
+It may be harder, later on, to track them down or get information, let alone to negotiate terms.

 So ask for information right away.

 Book your speech — and then get to work on it!